Corporate Governance Statement

 Mr Eugene McAteer

-Eugene McAteer is currently a Director at Metro North Hospital and Health Service.
-He has held a range of director positions across Queensland Health since 2006 in areas which include primary health care and subacute services.
+Eugene McAteer has recently taken a Director position within the Corporate Services Division of Metro South Hospital and Health Service.
+Previously Eugene held a range of director positions across Queensland Health in areas, which include primary health care and subacute services.
 Eugene is also a director at Inala Primary Care.
-Driven by systems change and innovation, and collaboration to improve health outcomes, Eugene has over twenty years health sector experience in Australia and the UK, working at a strategic and operational level.
+Driven by systems change and innovation, and collaboration to improve health outcomes, Eugene has over 20 years' health sector experience in Australia and the United Kingdom, working at a strategic and operational level.

 Dr John O’Donnell

-After some years in general practice, Dr John O'Donnell embarked on a career in management of public and private hospitals and health services.
-He has held a variety of roles including public teaching hospital and private hospital CEO, regional hospitals CEO, and national responsibilities for clinical practice and governance in large hospital groups.
-Dr O’Donnell was Chief Executive Officer of Mater Health Services Brisbane from 2001 to 2015, and led this organisation through a period of rapid re- development and expansion of services.
-During this period John was Director of Mater Medical Research Institute Ltd., Mater Appeals Ltd (t/a Mater Foundation); Mater Education Ltd., Health Round Table Ltd., Queensland Children’s Medical Research Institute Ltd., Catholic Health Australia Ltd and Chair CHA Health Policy Committee, and Assistant Commissioner of Qld’s HQCC.
-John is an Adjunct Professor of the School of Medicine at the University of Queensland, and Adjunct Professor, School of Public Health, Queensland University of Technology.
-Current roles include Chair of Mercy Super (a $~1 bn. corporate fund); Director of Catholic Health Australia Ltd. and Brisbane South Primary Health Network Ltd., in addition to a number of advisory roles for major national companies.
+After working some years in general practice, Dr John O'Donnell embarked on a career in management of public and private hospitals and health services.
+He has held a variety of senior roles including public teaching hospital and private hospital CEO, regional hospitals CEO, and national responsibilities for clinical practice and governance in large hospital groups.
+Dr O’Donnell was Chief Executive Officer of Mater Health Services Brisbane from 2001 to 2015, and led this organisation through a period of rapid redevelopment and expansion of services.
+During this period John was Director of Mater Medical Research Institute, Mater Appeals (t/a Mater Foundation), Mater Education, Health Round Table, Queensland Children’s Medical Research Institute, Catholic Health Australia and Chair CHA Health Policy Committee, and Assistant Commissioner of Qld’s HQCC.
+John is an Adjunct Professor of the School of Medicine at the University of Queensland, and Adjunct Professor at the School of Public Health in Queensland University of Technology.
+Current roles include Chair of Mercy Super, Chair of Mercy Community Services SEQ and director of Brisbane South PHN, in addition to a number of advisory roles for major national companies.

 Dr John Kastrissios

 Dr John Kastrissios is a General Practitioner principal in a group general practice.
 John is a Graduate of the Australian Institute of Company Directors with skills and experience in effective governance, health policy development and clinical leadership.
-John is a Board Director of the Metro South Hospital and Health Service and is a member of the Queensland Clinical Senate.
+John is a Board Director of the Metro South Hospital and Health Service.

 Mr Graham Carpenter

 Graham Carpenter is a Chartered Accountant with extensive financial management, strategy and governance experience.
-He is currently Chairman of Construction Skills Queensland and is a member of the Council of CQ University.
+He is currently a member of the Council of Central Queensland University.
 He chairs or is a member of a number of finance, audit, risk and compliance committees.
-He is a former Partner of chartered accounting practices and also has held senior executive positions in Queensland and Victorian Treasuries and was Northern Territory Auditor-General.
+He is a former Partner of chartered accounting practices and also has held senior executive positions in both the Queensland and Victorian Treasuries, and was also Northern Territory Auditor-General.

 Mr Nino Di Marco